Nmartinez167/ticket-lifecycle-/README.md

 <h2>Lifecycle Stages</h2>

-<h2>Project Summary<h2>
+Project Summary
 This phase of the osTicket implementation focused on showcasing the end-to-end workflow of a support ticket.
 It highlights how osTicket is used to intake, triage, prioritize, and resolve user issues in a structured, SLA-compliant environment.
 By leveraging osTicket’s built-in tools, I helped optimize the ticketing process to reduce resolution times and enhance support team responsiveness.

 Ticket Lifecycle Stages
 Ticket Creation (Intake):

--Tickets are initiated by users or agents via the web portal or email.
+Tickets are initiated by users or agents via the web portal or email.

--Each ticket captures essential information to categorize and route the issue effectively.
+Each ticket captures essential information to categorize and route the issue effectively.

--Assignment & Initial Communication:
+Assignment & Initial Communication:

--Tickets are automatically assigned to appropriate departments or agents.
+Tickets are automatically assigned to appropriate departments or agents.

--The support agent initiates contact with the user, confirms details, and sets expectations.
+The support agent initiates contact with the user, confirms details, and sets expectations.

--Issue Resolution Process:
+Issue Resolution Process:

--Agents investigate and troubleshoot the issue, providing progress updates as needed.
+Agents investigate and troubleshoot the issue, providing progress updates as needed.

--Collaboration or escalation is initiated if the issue requires specialized support.
+Collaboration or escalation is initiated if the issue requires specialized support.

--Resolution & Closure:
+Resolution & Closure:

--Once the issue is resolved, the agent confirms resolution with the user.
+Once the issue is resolved, the agent confirms resolution with the user.

--The ticket is then closed, with all actions and communications logged for future reference.
+The ticket is then closed, with all actions and communications logged for future reference.

--SLA-Driven Ticket Prioritization
+SLA-Driven Ticket Prioritization
 To ensure time-sensitive issues are addressed appropriately, tickets were prioritized using SLAs based on severity:

 Sev-A | Critical (1 Hour, 24/7):